 And although I love the classes and steam room and warm towels at the gym I go to in NYC, their marketing is intense.
 I can totally see how walking into gyms can turn someone into a calorie counting maniac whose on a hamster wheel of beauty perfection.

 breakfast // 2 eggs scrambled with tomatoes + mushrooms, banana with cashew butter, sweet potato with cinnamon and coconut butter

 But the truth is, it’s not calories in versus calories out.
-Just working out more and eating less isn’t this direct route to losing weight – and it’s certainly not this linear way to maintainig a healthy weight.
-If it were a simple equation, weight loss wouldn’t be that hard.
+Just working out more and eating less isn’t this direct route to losing weight – and it’s certainly not this linear way to maintaining your healthy set point.
+If it were a simple equation, the weight loss industry wouldn’t be worth millions.
 But it’s so not.
 Most importantly, it’s not about the food….really ever.
 Never have I sat down and chatted with a woman to find out that it’s really just about what’s she’s putting in her mouth.
 Food is so intricately woven into our emotions, our spirituality, our social lives, and our overal mental health.
 The posture of our hearts so directly dictates how we view food and our bodies.
 So really, it’s never about the food.

 And health isn’t about the food either.
-When I work with clients to restore their menstrual cycle naturally, or to heal metabolism so they stop gaining weight while eating 1,600 calories a day, or help release them from calorie counting so they can eat more and eat freely without worrying about weight gain — my first questions aren’t about what’s going into their mouths.
+When I work with clients to restore their menstrual cycle naturally, or to heal metabolism so they can find their healthy set point, or help release them from calorie counting so they can eat more and eat freely without worrying about their body changing — my first questions aren’t about what’s going into their mouths.

 post cycle class lunch // spinach with walnuts + apples + red onion + orange vinaigrette, an orange, creamy 10 spice veggie soup, and dark chocolate dipped in coconut butter